slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+> *"Fools rush in -- and get the best seats in the house."*
+> *"It's not that they can't see the solution.
+They can't see the problem." -- G.K.
+Chesterton*
+> *"Wise men talk because they have something to say; fools, because they have to say something." -- Plato*
 > *"In order to think you have to risk being offensive."
 -- Jordan Peterson*
 > *"The surest way to corrupt a youth is to instruct him to hold in higher esteem those who think alike than those who think differently."